darius/cant/guide.md

 for the text type, it's currently a list, avoiding the quadratic-copying blowup.

+When you have an array and actually want its first or rest, those are still doable with `(array 0)` or `(array .slice 1)`.
+The first/rest methods are meant for traversal.

 This business of calling `.values` yourself is definitely a wart.
 I can see two ways to improve on it: make the language or the library call `.values` for you implicitly (for example, if we specialized the